 One of the most promising applications for superhydrophobic coatings is in the field of solar panels.
 By applying these coatings to the surface of solar panels, a thin layer is created that prevents water and dirt from sticking to the surface.
 This can lead to significant increases in the efficiency of the solar panels, as dirt and debris can significantly reduce their effectiveness.

 Many solar energy operators and producers have already started using superhydrophobic coatings on their solar panels, with positive results.
-For example, a solar energy company in Arizona, USA, applied a superhydrophobic coating to a test panel and found that it required 75% less cleaning than an uncoated panel over the course of a year.
-Another solar energy company in Spain used a superhydrophobic coating on their solar panels and saw a 7% increase in energy output.
+For example, a solar energy company in Arizona, USA, applied a superhydrophobic coating to test panels and found that it required 75% less cleaning than uncoated panels over the course of a year.
+Another solar energy company in Spain used a superhydrophobic coating on their solar panels and saw a 7% increase in energy output compared to uncoated panels.

-Check out our case study on how we achieved a 13% increase in energy output, near-zero water consumption, and a 50% reduction in cleaning cycles and time for a solar project in KSA.
-Read it here.
-These are of cause extremely positive results and (you guessed it) clearly not the norm.
+Lotus Nano have also conducted or verified case study on how a KSA firm achieved a 13% increase in energy output, reduced water consumption to near-zero, and achieved a 50% reduction in cleaning cycles and cleaning time for a solar project.
+These are of cause extremely positive results and - you guessed it - clearly not the norm.
 But what we can say with confidence today after numerous trials and pilot projects especially in India that 3 to 6% performance gains are realistic including the cutting of water consumption by minimum 50%.
 This is considerable.

 Applying superhydrophobic nanocoating to solar panels involves a simple but not a trivial process.

 First, the panels are cleaned thoroughly to remove any dust, dirt, or debris.
 Then, the nanocoating is sprayed onto the surface of the panels.
 There are a number of techniques.
 The panels are left to dry for a certain period of time, typically a few hours, before they can be tested for their water-repellent properties.